kevinhbhimani/EH-Drift/README.md

 ## Compiling the Program

 ### Compilation Prerequisites
-Before compiling `siggen_ccd`, ensure your system has the following prerequisites:
+Before compiling `ehdrift`, ensure your system has the following prerequisites:

 1. **GCC Compiler**: Necessary for compiling C/C++ code.
    - Installation can typically be completed using your operating system's package manager or by visiting the [GCC official website](https://gcc.gnu.org/).